 A native New Yorker, Gould received a BA from the University of Chicago and a PhD from Yale University.
 Prior to joining CUNY in 2009, she taught at Lehman College, Swarthmore College, Stevens Institute of Technology, Columbia University, George Mason University, and Temple University.
 Her research addresses hard questions in social and political philosophy, with particular attention to the relationship between theory and practice.
 Her interests range across democratic theory, the philosophy of human rights, problems of global justice, feminist philosophy, and critical social theory.

-Gould is the author most recently of Interactive Democracy: The Social Roots of Global Justice, published by Cambridge University Press in the fall of 2014.
+Gould is the author most recently of Interactive Democracy: The Social Roots of Global Justice, published by Cambridge University Press in 2014.
 It received the 2015 Joseph B. Gittler Prize from the American Philosophical Association.
-Her previous authored books include Globalizing Democracy and Human Rights (Cambridge University Press, 2004), which won the 2009 David Easton Best Book Award from the American Political Science Association; Rethinking Democracy: Freedom and Social Cooperation in Politics, Economy, and Society (Cambridge University Press, 1988); and Marx’s Social Ontology: Individuality and Community in Marx’s Theory of Social Reality (MIT Press, 1978), which has recently appeared in Chinese translation.
+Her previous authored books include Globalizing Democracy and Human Rights (Cambridge University Press, 2004), which won the 2009 David Easton Best Book Award from the American Political Science Association; Rethinking Democracy: Freedom and Social Cooperation in Politics, Economy, and Society (Cambridge University Press, 1988); and Marx’s Social Ontology: Individuality and Community in Marx’s Theory of Social Reality (MIT Press, 1978), which recently appeared in Chinese translation.

 Gould's seven edited books include the influential early collection Women and Philosophy (1976), co-edited with Marx Wartofsky; The Information Web: Ethical and Social Implications of Computer Networking (1989); Gender (1999); and Cultural Identity and the Nation-State (2003).
-She has also published more than eighty articles in social and political philosophy, feminist theory, philosophy of law, and applied ethics.
+She has also published more than 80 articles in social and political philosophy, feminist theory, philosophy of law, and applied ethics.
 She has given over 200 invited presentations at universities around the world, including more than 30 keynote and plenary addresses at major conferences.